-49.2 Fiscal Year
+41.2 Fiscal Year

-For purposes of this MOU, the fiscal year shall begin at 12:01 a.m. on the Saturday of the pay period that includes July 1, and ends at 12:00 midnight on Friday, twenty-six (26)26 pay periods later.
+For purposes of this MOU, the fiscal year shall begin at 12:01 a.m. on the Saturday of the pay period that includes July 1, and end at 12:00 midnight on Friday, 26 pay periods later.

-49.3 Calendar Year
+41.3 Calendar Year

-For purposes of this MOU, the calendar year shall begin at 12:01 a.m. on the first Saturday of the pay period that includes January 1, and ends at 12:00 midnight on Friday twenty six (26)26 pay periods later.
+For purposes of this MOU, the calendar year shall begin at 12:01 a.m. on the first Saturday of the pay period that includes January 1, and end at 12:00 midnight on Friday 26 pay periods later.

-49.4 Time Keeping for Part Time Employees
+41.4 Time Keeping for Part Time Employees

 Except as provided herein, part-time employees shall earn pay, leave, and related benefits accorded to full-time employees in the same ratio as their part-time employment relates to full-time employment.
-Such pro-rata treatment shall not apply to the establishment of initial eligibility for health, dental, life, or other insurance programs or timing of merit grade step increases or vacation accrual rate on behalf of part-time employees.
+Such pro-rata treatment shall not apply to the establishment of initial eligibility for health, dental, life, or other insurance programs or timing of merit grade/step increases or vacation accrual rate on behalf of part-time employees.